Do What's Good for Me: Music video

-The accompanying music video for "Do What's Good For Me" was directed by director Nigel Simpkiss and released in the UK in October 1995.
-It features Anita and Ray performing the song inside a computer, on what appears to be a website.
+The accompanying music video for "Do What's Good For Me" was directed by director Nigel Simpkiss for Swivel Films and filmed in 101 Studios in London.
+John Pardue was responsible for the camera.
+The video features Anita and Ray performing the song inside a computer, on what appears to be a website.
+It was released in the UK in October 1995 and A-listed on Dutch music television channel TMF in November 1995.
 Simpkiss had previously directed the videos for "Let the Beat Control Your Body", "The Real Thing", "Here I Go" and "Nothing Like the Rain".